On to Atlanta.

 Sadly missing from the day due to illness were John’s daughter Melissa and her husband Frank.

 I will touch on three or four memorable moments.
 The first occurred Wednesday night and it may turn out to be one of those ‘you had to be there’ moments but I’ll try to describe it.
 Along with the pictures of Brian and Eric as youngsters that Paul brought, he also brought some old VHS tapes.
-Amazingly, Les and John still have a VCR so we were able watch them.
+Amazingly, Leslie and John still have a VCR so we were able to watch them.
 The first video showed Eric playing little league baseball.
 Several games were edited together.
 Paul shot some of the footage and Brian shot some.
-Brian’s frequently contained humorous and acerbic play by play and commentary and ended abruptly when he decided he could no longer watch his little brother pitch in a game that was tied in the fifth or sixth inning.
+Brian’s frequently contained humorous and acerbic play by play and commentary ended abruptly when he decided he could no longer watch his little brother pitch in a game that was tied in the fifth or sixth inning.

 The second tape was from Eric’s bar mitzvah.
 This tape included a segment where Paul’s family had gathered around the television and were watching some old movies of various family events they’d had transferred to video tape.
 So we were watching a tape of an old family event of people watching a tape of an older family event.
 If that wasn’t funny enough, as we listened to the conversation on the tape, we realized we were essentially saying the same things.
 But the real highlight came when Leslie, looking at members of Paul’s family, wondered aloud who they were.
 In a moment of exquisite timing, Paul’s mother Marilyn who died about five months ago, started naming the people in that second tape as if she had heard Leslie’s question.